Back to Blue Lagoon stories

 Why is the Blue Lagoon blue?

-The Blue Lagoon Water contains a considerable amount of the chemical compound of silicon (represented by the symbol Si) and oxygen (represented by the symbol O).
-The compound contains twice as many units of O as Si and therefore has the chemical symbol SiO2.
+The Blue Lagoon water contains a considerable amount of the chemical compound of silicon (represented by the symbol Si) and oxygen (represented by the symbol O).
+The compound contains twice as many units of O as Si and has the chemical symbol SiO2.
 This is the white, clay-like substance that our visitors are so familiar with.
 The substance, commonly referred to as silica, reflects light in a way that gives the lagoon its characteristic blue color.

 However, the silica particles do reflect relatively more of the shorter wavelengths, which are closer to their size.
 Since blue light has the shortest wavelength of the visible colors, it is the color that reflects the best when sunlight hits the silica in the water.
 As a result, the lagoon takes on its distinctive blue hue.
 This phenomenon is similar to why the sky appears blue.